-Q With reference to the latest breastfeeding issue that made headline news, I am hoping you can clarify some questions and concerns that I am sure other readers will also find useful.
+Q: With reference to the breastfeeding issue that made headline news, I am hoping you can clarify some questions and concerns that I am sure other readers will also find useful.

 I don't think it's uncommon for parents to self-diagnose these days, and with so much talk against formula milk and dairy products, it is understandable that they looked elsewhere.